eclipse-m2e/m2e-core/README.md

 Alternatively, you can install the lastest M2Eclipse release by using the _Install New Software_ dialog in Eclipse IDE, pointing it to this p2 repository: https://download.eclipse.org/technology/m2e/releases/latest/

+To use the latest snapshot build, you can use this p2 repository: https://download.eclipse.org/technology/m2e/snapshots/latest/

 ## 📢 Release notes

 See [RELEASE_NOTES.md](RELEASE_NOTES.md)